-If due to some reason remote desktop service not started or stopped you may encounter problems with remote connection.
-Check and make sure the service is running state by following steps below.
+If due to some reason remote desktop service has not started or stopped you may encounter problems with the remote connection.
+Check and make sure the service is running state by following the steps below.

 - scroll down and locate remote desktop service,